allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/96-an-interview-with-chris-belmont-vp-and-cio-at-md-anderson/blogarticle.md

 ---
-Title: An interview with Chris Belmont, VP and CIO at MD Anderson
+Title: "An interview with Chris Belmont, VP and CIO at MD Anderson"
-SeoTitle: An interview with Chris Belmont, VP and CIO at MD Anderson Cancer Center
+SeoTitle: "An interview with Chris Belmont, VP and CIO at MD Anderson Cancer Center"
 Author: kris
 Fullname: Kris Gösser
 Date: 03/02/2015